Bartis1313/csgo/README.md

 * 1.4.2 - Rainbow colors can be an option from picker, remade color picker + logic in config for color.
 * 1.4.3 - Finish nade prediction at all, warning for tracers will be scaled with distance to the nade.
 * 1.4.4 - Sound esp is done.
 Credits to the guy who had the idea with this.
 Scaling included for sound circles.
+* 1.4.5 - Changes in code, mainly to render low levels things such as images by resources.
+Few slight changes into imgui: add ability to load up image by memory, ability to draw multicolors with poly.
+Discord rpc with updated information from client.
 </details>

 # Dependencies